Shakthi Thirumagan: Plot

 Meanwhile, Vembu has given birth to a baby.
 Maaran meets the district collector of their ideology and hands over the bank account to continue helping the needy.
 The film ends with Vembu and the newborn baby missing, but money is left for the woman who took care of them, indicating that Kittu has reunited with his family and chosen to remain hidden, evading the authorities.

 Production

-The film was officially announced on 28 January 2025 under the tentative title VA25, marking Vijay Antony's 25th film in the lead role to be directed by Aruvi (2017) and Vaazhl (2021) fame director Arun Prabu.
-The official title of the film Shakthi Thirumagan was announced on 29 January 2025.
-Apart from Antony, the film marks the return of actor Kannan of Bharathiraja's Kadhal Oviyam (1982) in an important role alongside Vagai Chandrasekhar, Cell Murugan, Trupthi Ravindra in her debut, Kiran, Rini Bot, Riya Jithu, Shoba Viswanath, and child actor Master Keshav in supporting roles.
+The film was officially announced on 28 January 2025 under the tentative title VA25, marking Vijay Antony's 25th film in the lead role to be directed by Arun Prabu.
+The official title Shakthi Thirumagan was announced on 29 January 2025.
+Apart from Antony, the film marks the return of actor Kannan of Bharathiraja's Kadhal Oviyam (1982) in an important role and Trupthi Ravindra in her debut.
 Kannan was credited under his real name Sunil Kirpalani.
 The film is produced by the lead actor himself under his Vijay Antony Film Production banner and also has composed the music, while Raymond Derrick Crasta was chosen as the editor and Shelley Calist as the cinematographer, continuing their collaboration with Arun Prabu after Vaazhl.